grscheller/neovim-notes/encodingsUnicode.md

 ## Using Unicode Code Points

 In modern Unix terminal emulators and Libre Office, input and display of Unicode code points just works.
 Terminals are fixed width font beasts, but Libre Office handles the variable width code points just fine.

-When using gvim or vim with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *Insert Mode* via
+When using gvim, vim or nvi, with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *Insert Mode* via

 |  Command            | Description            |
 |:-------------------:|:---------------------- |